 Unbreakable while waiting

 The stock market is similar to life.
 Wrong decisions are often punished quicker than right decisions are reinforced.
 Successful investing is delayed gratification. .
-It is called “delayed” because we don’t know when the reward is going to come to us.
+It is called “delayed” because we always expect the reward sooner than we get it.

 How many of your successful investments occurred in the timeframe you originally predicted?
 How many times do you ever remember saying, “Well that happened a lot sooner than I thought?”
 Exactly.
 Not often enough.
 A majority of my successful investments took longer, in many cases a lot longer than I originally expected.
 It just proves that even when we are right our timing and expectations are wrong.